rsuhendra/snowfly_annotation/README.md

 # Snowfly Annotation

 This directory contains scripts used to run the pipeline from *chionea et al*.
 Here, we succinctly describe the use, and order for each script.
-A broad overview can be obtained in the methods,and more specific instructions can be found in each shell script.
+A broad overview can be obtained in the methods, and more specific instructions can be found in each shell script.

 ### Step 1: Align reads to the genome.
 Refer to *align.sh*